cliosight/Docs/README.md

 ## Performing the basic CRUD operations with Cliosight ##
 Cliosight will support the top database servers like MySQL, Postgres, MS SQL Server, Google BigQuery, Amazon Dynamo DB and others.
-With SQL interface users can perform all possible CRUD operations on the data in both the in-house and external databases.
+With SQL interface users can perform all possible CRUD operations on the data in both in-house and external databases.

 ## A relational database example ##